 CHALLENGES: There are some parts of the budget that increased more than we would have liked.
-For example, police salaries went up because of a new three-year contract with the police union which affects pay, overtime, shift-differentials, longevity, and other pay-related items for full-time and part-time officers.
-That line item also went up because of the need for more backfilling of shifts with part-time officers.
-Police expenses went up because of increased State-mandated training (training expense plus backfilling of shift for officer taking training), and the need to move the police onto Office 365 for email.
+For example, there is a significant increase in State-mandated training for the police and we the Town just signed a new 3-year contract with the police union.
+Police salaries went up because of the new contract which affects pay, overtime, shift-differentials, longevity, and other pay-related items for full-time and part-time officers.
+That line item also went up because of the need for more backfilling of shifts (for example, when an officer is in training, his shift must be filled).

 Selectboard Budget Report